c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 :w !sudo tee %
 ```

 This situation commonly occurs when editing files such as `/etc/kubernetes/manifests/kube-apiserver.yaml`, which require root privileges.
-Instead of reopening the file as root, you can save the current buffer with elevated permissions:
+Instead of reopening the file as root, you can save the current buffer with elevated permissions.

 ## Learn More